-- The HRA screening confirmed that the works will not result in LSE on the qualifying features of the Glen Etive and Glen Fyne SPA or Glen Coe SAC. - Works will not have a significant impact on the Ben Nevis and Glen Coe National Scenic Area.

-- Works will not have a significant impact on the Carnach Wood SSSI or Glencoe NNR. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses. - The works are not expected to result in any alteration to existing features or exposure of potential undiscovered features of cultural heritage. - Any impacts to the local landscape during the construction phase will be minor, temporary and are not considered significant.
+- The HRA concluded that the works will not result in the potential for LSE on the qualifying features of the Glen Etive and Glen Fyne SPA or Glen Coe SAC. - Works will not result in any change to the special features of the Ben Nevis and Glen Coe National Scenic Area. - Works will not have a significant impact on the Carnach Wood SSSI. - The scheme will be restricted to the A82 carriageway boundary (including verge and layby), and as a result will not require any land take or alteration of any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and are not considered significant.
 In addition, no operational impacts are anticipated.